xplenty/xplenty-api-doc-v2/sections/list-regions.md

 ## List available Regions

 ### Description
-This call returns information for the list of regions that are available for account.
+This call returns information for the list of regions that are available for your account.
-You can use this information to verify in which regions you can create a cluster.
+You can use this information to verify the regions in which you can create a cluster.

 ### Request (Curl Call) Syntax
 ```shell